cockroachlabs/movr-flask/README.md

     **Note:** It can take up to 48 hours for changes to the authorative nameserver list to take effect.

 1. Navigate to the domain name and test out your application.
+Our public-facing movr app is accessible at [https://movr.cloud](https://movr.cloud)

 1. Clean up (at your leisure).